Questions and answers on foreign exchange swaps in Swiss francs

 Foreign exchange swaps are concluded on a bilateral basis with a wide range of domestic and foreign counterparties.
 Foreign exchange swaps were the SNB's most important instrument for supplying the Swiss franc money market with liquidity until the year 2000, when they were replaced by repo transactions.

-For this purpose, a foreign exchange swap is concluded between central banks which serves to provide banks and other financial market participants in Switzerland with the foreign currency they require - in particular, US dollars.
-The SNB provides the foreign currency to financial market participants in Switzerland, as required, by means of repo auctions.
-The SNB obtains the foreign currency needed from the relevant central bank through liquidity swaps.
-The central bank in question receives Swiss francs from the SNB as collateral.
+• For this purpose, a foreign exchange swap is concluded with a foreign central bank.
+The SNB makes the foreign currency it obtains in this manner - above all US dollars - available to financial market participants via repo auctions.
+The Swiss francs paid by the SNB as part of the foreign exchange swap serve as collateral for the foreign central bank.
 In these transactions, the SNB takes on the function of a foreign currency intermediary.
 These transactions have no impact on the supply of money in Swiss francs.
 However, they help to counter tension on the funding markets.

 From January to mid-September 2022, with the exception of two test purchases, there had been no demand for them.
 Following the monetary policy assessment in September and until mid-October, there was demand for US dollars, with the highest weekly amount allocated USD 11.1 billion.
 Demand was driven by arbitrage opportunities arising from the fact that the adjustment of terms in the foreign exchange swap market following the transition to a positive interest environment took somewhat longer.